🌍 Nomad Watch The Nomad Research Database

 Factor Score Trend Weight Notes

-🏦 Ease of Opening Bank Account + 5.6 -- 15 Opening a bank account as a non-resident is difficult due to strict anti-money laundering regulations and the requirement for a physical address.
+🏦 Ease of Opening Bank Account + 4.6 -- 15 Opening a bank account in New Zealand as a non-resident can be challenging due to strict anti-money laundering regulations requiring proof of address and in-person verification, but it is manageable with proper documentation.

-πŸ“„ Ease of Business Registration + 7.2 -- 10 Registering a business is highly efficient and can be done entirely online through the Companies Office, though physical presence remains a hurdle for banking.
+πŸ“„ Ease of Business Registration + 7.2 -- 10 Registering a business in New Zealand is relatively straightforward and can be done online through the Companies Office, with low costs and minimal bureaucracy, though non-residents may need a local address or director.

-πŸ“„βœˆοΈ Digital Nomad Visa Availability + 3.2 -- 35 New Zealand does not currently offer a dedicated digital nomad visa, requiring nomads to rely on standard visitor or work visas.
+πŸ“„βœˆοΈ Digital Nomad Visa Availability + 0.7 -- 35 New Zealand does not offer a dedicated digital nomad visa; remote workers typically rely on standard visitor visas, which do not permit local employment and are limited to 3 months for most nationalities.

 🌍 DIGITAL NOMAD COMMUNITY